leonardblier/alrao/docs/index.md

 same learning rate.
 On the other hand, in a convolutional layer we consider each convolution filter as constituting a feature: there is one learning rate per filter (or channel), thus keeping translation-invariance over the input image.
-In LSTMs, we apply the same learning rate to all components in each LSTM unit (thus in the implementation, the vector of learning rates is the same for input gates, for forget gates, etc.).

 However, the update cannot be used directly in the last layer.
 For instance, for regression there may be only one output